sim-trhepd-rheed/sim-trhepd-rheed/README.md

 ## Overview

 The software 'sim-trhepd-rheed' is a simulator for total-reflection high-energy positron diffraction (TRHEPD) and reflection high-energy electron diffraction (RHEED).Please cite Ref.
-[1], if you use the software in a research paper.
+[1] (and [2], if possible), if you use the software in a research paper.
 The software was written originally by Takashi Hanada and the present package on github is maintained by Takeo Hoshi.
-The software is based on the theory written in Ref.[2].
+The software is based on the theory written in Ref.[3].
 The present package contains Fortran codes in the src/ directory and Python3 scripts in the tool/ directory.
 The present README file is assumed to be built with gfortran in a standard Linux environment.

 Refernce list

 [1] T. Hanada, H. Daimon, and S. Ino， Rocking-curve analysis of reflection high-energy electron diffraction from the Si(111)-(√3 × √3 )R30°-Al, -Ga, and -In surfaces,  Phys.
 Rev. B 51, 13320–13325 (1995).

+[2] T. Hanada, Y. Motoyama, K. Yoshimi, T. Hoshi, sim-trhepd-rheed -- Open-source simulator of total-reflection high-energy positron diffraction (TRHEPD) and reflection high-energy electron diffraction (RHEED), preprint: https://arxiv.org/abs/2110.09477

-[2] A. Ichimiya, Many-beam calculation of reflection high energy electron diffraction (RHEED) intensities by the multi-slice method, Jpn.
+[3] A. Ichimiya, Many-beam calculation of reflection high energy electron diffraction (RHEED) intensities by the multi-slice method, Jpn.
 J. Appl.
 Phys.
 22, 176-180 (1983).

 ## Code preparation